Older Film and TV Actors Who Retain Star Power | LatestLY

 The US mystery comedy-drama television series "Only Murders in the Building" has been running since 2021, but this month, veteran comedians Steve Martin and Martin Short are back at the helm for a fifth season.
 A sprightly Martin, now 80, and his diminutive neighbor keep the laughs coming alongside a much younger Selena Gomez as they concoct a true-crime podcast based on a gruesome death inside their exclusive New York apartment building.

-Streamer Hulu announced in 2021 that "Only Murders in the Building" was the most-watched comedy ever on the platform, and has remained among its most popular shows as it has racked up scores of awards, including multiple Emmys.
+Streaming platform Hulu announced in 2021 that "Only Murders in the Building" was the most-watched comedy series ever on its network and has remained among its most popular shows, having racked up scores of awards, including multiple Emmys.

 Interviewed by Jimmy Kimmel in July as he was turning 80, Martin, who also published a book of his writing this year, was asked about becoming an octogenarian.